viat/YapHash/README.md

 Grutzek, G., Strobl, J., Mainka, B., Kurth, F., Pörschmann, C., Knospe, H. (2012).
 A Perceptual Hash for the Identification of Telephone Speech, 10.
 ITG Symposium Speech Communication, Braunschweig 2012, In: ITG Fachbericht 236: Sprachkommunikation, VDE Verlag.

+YapHash can also compute the well known Audio fingerprint defined by Haitsma et. al. :
+ J.A.
+Haitsma and T. Kalker, “A Highly Robust Audio Fingerprinting System: Proc.
+International Conf. on Music Information Retrieval (ISMIR) 2002, Paris.
+ Information on the necessary parameters can be found in the hash.cfg file.

 ###WaveLash - Wavelet Audio Hashing

 WaveLash is an experimental add-on to YapHash.
 Instead of using FFT and MFCCs, a J-level *Wavelet* transform with a specific wavelet is performed.